Black Myth: Wukong: Development

 The game's soundtrack features various singers, including Yang Hongji and Zhang Zining.

-The sound, including the music and voice work, was produced by 8082 Audio.
-They created the music using traditional Chinese instruments and Western orchestral elements.
-They incorporated musical vocal styles rooted in Chinese traditions, such as Shanbei storytelling, Hua'er folk singing from Gansu, and Buddhist chanting.
-A notable musical highlight is a symphonic adaptation of "Yungong Xunyin", the theme song originally composed by Xu Jingqing for the 1986 television series Journey to the West.
-For the English voiceovers, Game Science encouraged voice actors to explore regional accents, such as Brummie for the character Yin Tiger.
-PitStop Productions, the studio producing the English voiceovers, approached this on a character-by-character basis, aiming to keep the voices fairly broad rather than specific to a particular region in the game.
+8082 Audio produced the game's sound, including the music and voice work.
+It created the music using Chinese instruments and Western orchestral elements.
+It incorporated musical vocal styles rooted in Chinese traditions, such as Shanbei storytelling, Hua'er folk singing from Gansu, and Buddhist chanting.
+A notable musical highlight is a symphonic adaptation of "Yungong Xunyin", a theme song composed by Xu Jingqing for the 1986 television series Journey to the West.
+For the English voiceovers, Game Science was interested in and supportive of voice actors exploring regional accents, such as a Brummie accent for the character Yin Tiger.
+PitStop Productions, the studio producing the English voiceovers, approached this on a character-by-character basis and aimed to keep the voices fairly broad rather than tied to particular places in the game.

-The artwork was made in various forms.
-The game's six animated cutscenes were produced by multiple animation studios.
-The art style of the first cutscene "I See" was inspired by the classic works of the Shanghai Animation Film Studio and traditional comic strips known as lianhuanhua.
+The game's artwork was produced in a variety of forms.
+Its six animated cutscenes were created by multiple animation studios.
+The art style of the first cutscene "I See" was inspired by the Shanghai Animation Film Studio's classic works and lianhuanhua comic strips.
 For its aesthetic, both xieshi (realist) and xieyi (expressive) techniques were combined.
-The sixth cutscene "Unfinished" was illustrated in the style of lianhuanhua with elements inspired by the ink line drawing technique baimiao and traditional murals such as the Dunhuang murals.
-For the other cutscenes, some styles included stop motion and anime.
-The game's character portraits were initially created with brushwork as Song-style ink illustrations on silk and then digitally processed.
-They were done using both gongbi and xieyi techniques.
-The five in-game murals were inspired by paintings from the Song dynasty—such as Searching the Mountain, Gathering Herbs, Monkey and Cats, and Five Hundred Arhats—as well as Journey to the West illustrated books and block prints from either the Ming or Qing dynasties.
-They were initially painted in color on silk, using traditional techniques, and then digitally processed in the form of the murals.
+The sixth cutscene "Unfinished" was illustrated in the art style of lianhuanhua with elements inspired by the ink line drawing technique baimiao and old murals such as the Dunhuang murals.
+The remaining cutscenes employed a range of styles, which included stop motion and anime.
+Artists from the China Academy of Art created the art used for the game's character portraits and in-game murals.
+The art for the portraits was made as Song-style ink illustrations on silk.
+It was done using both gongbi and xieyi techniques.
+The art for the murals was made as color paintings on silk using traditional techniques.
+It drew inspiration from the art styles of paintings from the Song dynasty as well as Journey to the West illustrated books and block prints from either the Ming or Qing dynasties.
+Some examples of these paintings from the Song dynasty were Searching the Mountain, Gathering Herbs, Monkey and Cats, and Five Hundred Arhats.